The PowerBook G5: Long Rumored, Never Produced

+Five years ago this week, on June 23, 2003 (although it seems longer somehow), Apple Introduced the G5 Power Mac, claiming it to be “fastest personal computer ever” and “first 64-bit personal computer”.
 Speculation soon began about the possibility of a G5 PowerBook.
-Not so much at first, since the G5 was launched as a power chip in Apple's pro desktop towers, but by January 2005 it was definitely the buzz.
+Not so much at first, since the G5 was launched as a power chip in Apple’s pro desktop towers, but by January 2005 it was definitely the buzz.

-To the disappointment of Apple 'Book aficionados, Macworld Expo came and went with no PowerBook announcements.
-Not even a hint of when, or if, a G5 PowerBook might be on its way.
+To the disappointment of Apple ‘Book aficionados, Macworld Expo came and went with no PowerBook announcements.
+Not even a hint of when -or if – a G5 PowerBook might be on its way.

-I was always a bit of a G5 PowerBook skeptic and found myself becoming more rather than less of one as time passed.
-After Expo 2005 with no PowerBook G5 announcement, the rumor mills revised the projected release venue for the PowerBook G5 to the Worldwide Developers Conference in May, and I wrote at the time, "Maybe they know, or think they know, something I don't know, but I am getting increasingly skeptical that there will see a G5 'Book before the late fall - if ever."
+After Expo 2005 with no PowerBook G5 announcement, the rumor mills revised the projected release venue for the PowerBook G5 to the Worldwide Developers Conference in May, and I wrote at the time, “Maybe they know, or think they know, something I don’t know, but I am getting increasingly skeptical that there will see a G5 ‘Book before the late fall – if ever.”

 Earlier PowerBook Rumors

-Indeed, I was beginning to think the "if ever" more plausible all the time, remembering that almost from the introduction of the first PowerPC PowerBook, the 5300, in 1995, rumors and speculation swirled about an imminent PPC 604 PowerBook in the works - a machine that never materialized.
+Indeed, I was beginning to think the if ever more plausible all the time, remembering that almost from the introduction of the first PowerPC PowerBookin 1995, the 5300, rumors and speculation swirled about an imminent PPC 604 PowerBook in the works – a machine that never materialized.

 There was plenty of reason to speculate.
 The PowerBook 5300 used an anemic PPC 603e chip, of which it is an understatement to say that it left much to be desired performance-wise.
 The 603 series chips were designed to be a smaller, lower power consumption variant of the robust PPC 601 chips that powered the original Power Macs in 1994.
 Unfortunately, the engineering compromises that obtained resulted in extremely lackluster performance, notwithstanding the hefty price tag of the PowerBook 5300.